nusCS2113-AY1819S1/website/admin/project-deliverables.md

   * Use a suitable profile photo
 <div id="profile-photo" class="indented-level2">

 * The purpose of the profile photo is for the teaching team to identify you.
-Therefore, you should choose a recent individual photo showing your face clearly.
+Therefore, you should choose a recent individual photo showing your face clearly -- somewhat similar to a passport photo.
 Some examples can be seen in the 'Teaching team' page.
 Given below are some examples of good and bad profile photos.<br>
   <img src="{{baseUrl}}/admin/images/profilephotos.png" style="width: 365.33px">

 * If you are uncomfortable posting your photo due to security reasons, you can post a lower resolution image so that it is hard for someone to misuse that image for fraudulent purposes.
 If you are concerned about privacy, you can request permission to omit your photo from the page by writing to prof.